vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 - Connected to END HOSTS
 - Because there is NO RISK of creating a LOOP, they can move straight to the FORWARDING STATE without the negotiation process!
-- They function like a CLASSIC STP PORT with PORTFAST ENABLED
+- They function like a CLASSIC STP Cổng with PORTFAST ENABLED

 💡 SW1(config-if)# spanning-tree portfast